 Considering that we want to draw a simple star first we will start from the code we have created for our first star.

 But instead of using it the way it is, we will do some more refactoring to reduce duplication.

 from from turtle import * # Draw a complex picture made of multiples shapes def turn_and_draw(turn_angle, draw_pixels): left(turn_angle) forward(draw_pixels) def draw_generic_shape(turn_angle, draw_pixels, num_of_sides): begin_fill() side_count = 0 while side_count < num_of_sides: pixels = draw_pixels if side_count == 0: angle = 0 else: angle = turn_angle turn_and_draw(angle, pixels) side_count += 1 end_fill() def draw_star(x, y, *colors): goto(x,y) color(*colors) draw_generic_shape(144, 250, 5) # Start drawing draw_star(0, 150, 'green', 'blue') done()

 I have converted the part of the code that contains the while loop into a function called draw_generic_shape().

 This function is called by the function draw_star() that before drawing moves the turtle to the position (x,y) using the goto() Turtle function.

-Notice how the draw_star() function is using *colors to read the value of the colours to use.
+Notice how the draw_star() function uses *colors to read the value of the colors to use.
 If you want to know more about it have a look at this article about *args and *kwargs in Python.